 Most people select a bank based on its financial health and products, but these aren’t the only factors to take into consideration when selecting a financial institution.
 A bank with a good reputation in the community and a high level of customer service can build confidence and improve satisfaction.

 Banks and credit unions are major landmarks in many communities, and become of the multitude of options, you may question where to put your money.
-If you prefer a bank with a long history, consider opening an account with Sovereign Bank.
+If you prefer a bank with a long history, consider opening an account with Sovereign Bank (now Satander Bank).
 Established in 1902, Sovereign Bank is one of the largest banks in the Northeastern U.S, and throughout the years, this financial institution has gone to great lengths to provide its customers with excellent service and innovative products.

 Sovereign Bank Review — Products and Services

 More than a savings bank, Sovereign Bank offers a wealth of financial products, and there’s something for everyone.
 Familiarize yourself with the bank and find the account that best suits your financial needs.